 - Maintenance Contract for iLINX \$5,500.
 This line item pays for the maintenance contract for the iLINX scanner and data storage.
 All of the CVSA inspections, CMV crash reports and supporting documents are scanned into the iLINX data storage.
 The iLINX scanner and data storage is only used for commercial vehicle information.
 Vouchering will be based on exact costs. - 2.
-CVSA Decals \$9,216.
-We will be purchasing 28,800 CVSA Decals at .32 each.
+CVSA Decals \$8,000.
+We will be purchasing 25,000 CVSA Decals at .32 each.
+The 25,000 decals are budgeted to cover level one inspections for 15 months.
 Vouchering will be based on exact costs. - 3.
 CVSA Membership \$14,800.
 Vouchering will be based on exact costs. - 4.
 CVSA Conference Costs \$5,600.
 CVSA Conference registration fees are \$700 per attendee.
-We will pay the conference costs for four officers to attend the spring and fall conferences.

-- 5. Training Manuals \$3,000.
+We will pay the conference costs for four officers to attend the spring and fall conferences. - 5.
+Training Manuals \$3,000.
 For our CVEO Basic Training Class and our hazardous materials class we will purchase the NAS Part B and General Hazardous Materials training manuals.
 Vouchering will be based on exact costs. - 6.
 MCSAP Vehicle Fuel Costs \$150,000.
 Fuel for fifteen vehicles used during MCSAP eligible activities.
 The annual cost of fuel for the vehicles is approximately \$10,000 each.
 Vouchering will be based on exact costs. - 7.
 MCSAP Vehicle Maintenance Costs \$67,500.
 Maintenance for fifteen vehicles used during MCSAP eligible activities.
 The annual cost for maintenance per vehicle is approximately \$4,500.
 Vouchering will be based on exact costs. - 8.
 Sprint Wireless Card Communication Backbone account charges (based on 64 users) \$50,000.
 The WSP does not supply wireless air cards to all officers.
 Air cards paid for under the MCSAP grant are only given to officers performing MCSAP eligible activities.
 Without the air cards over half of all officers performing roadside inspections would not have access to ASPEN on line functions nor FMCSA Portal data.
 Vouchering will be based on exact costs. - 9.
-Maintenance and Operations for IT (CVISN/DOT) \$1,000.
+Maintenance and Operations for IT (CVISN/DOT) \$2,500.
 This line item was created to allow Washington State Department of Transportation (WSDOT) access to MCSAP funds for M and O activities.
-The funds will only be used by WSDOT if additional funds are needed to maintain state CVISN sites.
+The funds will only be used by WSDOT if additional funds are needed to maintain the states CVISN sites.
 At this time WSDOT has not requested to use MCSAP funds.
-Vouchering will be based on exact costs. - 10.
-Maintenance and Operation for PRISM (WSDOL) \$1,000.83.
+If WSDOT does use MCSAP funds, vouchering will be based on exact costs. - 10.
+Maintenance and Operation for PRISM (DOL) \$2,629.55.
 This line item was created to allow Washington State Department of Licensing (WSDOL) access to MCSAP funds for M and O activities.
 The funds will only be used by WSDOL if additional funds are needed to maintain PRISM.
 At this time WSDOL has not requested to use MCSAP funds.
-If WSDOL does use MCSAP funds, vouchering will be based on exact costs. - 11.
+If WSDOL does use MCSAP funds, vouchering will be based on exact costs. - Crash Reconstruction Training Registration \$9,900.
+Registration fees for 3 Major Accident Investigation Team members to attend three CMV crash reconstruction training events.
+Each training registration fee is \$1,100 per student per training event.
+Vouchering will be based on exact costs. - Crash Reconstruction Software Licensing \$9,200.
+This line item pays for CMV crash reconstruction software licensing for 2 computers within the WSP Major Accident Investigation Team.
+The software will include; Cummins Insight Software, Detroit DDL Software, TruckCrypt (FLA), and Bendix Acom Pro Software. - 13.
 All costs that exceed the amounts listed above will either have additional funds reallocated through the grant reallocation process or the excess costs will be paid by state funds.
+It is anticipated that FY23 funding will cover activities for more than a 12 month period.